 To ensure accurate records are provided when background checks are conducted on individuals when attempting to purchase firearms, OCA and DCJS receive federal grants and technical assistance from the Bureau of Justice Statistics to jointly engage in ongoing analysis of criminal disposition errors resulting from data and transmission issues.
-As part of this effort, in 2020, OCA retransmitted tens of thousands of records to DCJS, resulting in data quality and consistency improvements that directly impact the accuracy of an individual's criminal history records.
+As part of this effort, in 2021, OCA continued to review and ensure that the data quality and consistency improvements performed in the previous reporting year resulted in more accurate criminal history records.

 OCA and DCJS also worked together to revise the arrest feed from DCJS to OCA with additional fields and functionality.
 The new arrest feed system was implemented in 2020 and resulted in an immediate improvement in arrest data provided to OCA.
-It will serve as the basis for a new DCJS arrest to OCA docket matching process expected to be implemented in 2021, which will allow for real-time updates to matched records for great record accuracy.
+It will serve as the basis for a new DCJS arrest to OCA docket matching process expected to be implemented in 2022, which will allow for real-time updates to matched records for great record accuracy.

-During this same time period, worked together to finalize and document the analysis of the new, overhauled disposition transmission system, which should replace the existing system in the coming years.
-With the continued support of federal grants, all of these related data quality improvements will be carried forward into the next calendar year and beyond, as DCJS and OCA look to build on the year to year accomplishments to date with the new data transmission systems.
+During the 2021 reporting period, OCA and DCJS worked together to finalize and document the technical documentation and approach for the new, overhauled disposition transmission system, which should replace the existing system in the coming years.
+With the continued support of federal grants, all of these related data quality improvements will be carried forward into the next calendar year and beyond, as DCJS and OCA look to build on the year-to-year accomplishments to date with the new data transmission systems.